 We regularly hear so many misconceptions about repositioning cruises.
-Whenever people hear about us getting a good deal on a repositioning cruise, we always field comments like “you must be washing the dishes.”
-I assure you we’re not.
+When people hear about us getting a good deal on a repositioning cruise, we regularly get comments like, “you must be washing the dishes.”
+I assure you we are not.

-Repositioning cruises are NOT stripped down versions of a cruise.
-They are full-on cruises, with all the same great complementary dining options, entertainment, activities, and high standards as their regular itineraries.
+Repositioning cruises are NOT stripped-down versions of a cruise.
+They are full-on cruises, with all the same great complimentary dining options, entertainment, activities, and high standards as their regular itineraries.

 We want to debunk these myths and tell you what repositioning cruises are really like.

 Repositioning Cruises Are Full of Days At Sea

 Repositioning cruises do usually have more sea days than a regular cruise itinerary.
 But repositioning cruises also usually make many stops throughout the voyage, for passengers to get off the ship and explore.